 Basis of processing your data

 We take the security of your personal data seriously.
-We ensure that we have appropriate technical controls in place and ensure that access to personal data is restricted.
+We ensure that we have appropriate technical controls in place and ensure that access to personal data is appropriately secure.

 Where we store your personal information